Inflation and the Theory of Cosmological Perturbations

 During inflation

-Taking $\left| \Omega -1\right|_{t=t_{i}}$ of order unity, it is enough to require that $N \approx 70$ to solve the flatness problem.
+Taking $\left| \Omega -1\right|_{t=t_{\rm I}}$ of order unity, it is enough to require that $N \approx 70$ to solve the flatness problem.

-{\it 1. \underline{Comment}:} In the previous section we have written that the flateness problem can be also seen as a fine-tuning problem of one part over $10^{60}$.
+{\it 1. \underline{Comment}}: In the previous section we have written that the flatness problem can be also seen as a fine-tuning problem of one part over $10^{60}$.
 Inflation ameliorates this fine-tuning problem, by explaining a tiny number $\sim 10^{-60}$ with a number $N$ of the order 70.

-{\it 2. \underline{Comment}:} The number $N\simeq 70$ has been obtained requiring that the present-day value of $(\Omega_0-1)$ is of order unity.
-For the expression (\ref{fold}), it is clear that --if the period of inflation lasts longer than 70 e-foldings the present-day value of $\Omega_0$ will be equal to unity with a great precision.
+{\it 2. \underline{Comment}}: The number $N\simeq 70$ has been obtained requiring that the present-day value of $(\Omega_0-1)$ is of order unity.
+For the expression (\ref{fold}), it is clear that, if the period of inflation lasts longer than 70 e-foldings, the present-day value of $\Omega_0$ will be equal to unity with a great precision.
 One can say that a generic prediction of inflation is that

 This statement, however, must be taken {\it cum grano salis} and properly specified.
-Inflation does not change the global geometric properties of the spacetime.
+Inflation does not change the global geometric properties of the space-time.
 If the universe is open or closed, it will always remain flat or closed, independently from inflation.
-What inflation does is to magnify the radius of curvature $R_{\rm curv}$ defined in Eq. (\ref{curv}) so that locally the universe is flat with a great precision.
-As we have seen in section 2, the current data on the CMB anisotropies confirm this prediction!
+What inflation does is to magnify the radius of curvature $R_{\rm curv}$ so that locally the universe is flat with a great precision.
+The current data on the CMB anisotropies confirm this prediction.